-Before extraction you can examine the spots on your microarrays visually and compute statistics about the image, using the histogram and line plots provided in the software.
+Before extraction, you can examine the spots on your microarrays visually and compute statistics about the image, using the histogram and line plots provided in the program.
 You can interactively position grids to find the spots on the microarray and calculate the spot centroids and sizes.

-Feature Extraction for CytoGenomics can handle high-resolution images (2- or 3-micron and 20-bit) from the Agilent G2565CA Scanner.
-To avoid using large amounts of memory to handle the high-resolution images, Feature Extraction for CytoGenomics loads a low-resolution preview image for first viewing.
+Feature Extraction can handle high-resolution images (2- or 3-micron and 20-bit) from Agilent scanners.
+To avoid using large amounts of memory to handle the high-resolution images, Feature Extraction loads a low-resolution preview image for first viewing.